astroumd/lmtoy/docs/wishlist.md

   problem).
 This parameter file also seems to place different - possibly conflicting - defaults in different places.

 * There are still a few places in the C code that don't exit, where they should, for example of malloc() fails.
+Error messages need to be more descriptive in some places.

 * Options to smooth/bin in velocity?
 Or leave this to 3rd party tools?
 [NEMO writes an .nfs. cube, which is a NoiseFlatSMoothed version so ADMIT can run on it.]
 CASA should be good test for this.
+  The make_spec_fits waterfall script has a --binning= option.

 * RFI blanking